ctse020/Ctse.XrmToolbox.CopyFlow/README.md

 # Ctse.XrmToolbox.CopyFlow

+With this plugin for XrmToolBox you can easily copy a cloud flow.

 Usage instructions:
 * Click on the button "Load solutions", then all unmanaged solutions with a cloud flow will be displayed.
 * Select a solution, then all cloud flows inside the solution will be displayed.